EC528-Fall-2025/CloudNeuro-Tekton/README.md

 Neuroimaging research is both computationally intensive and requires advanced technical knowledge of the Linux command-line.
 Cloud-native tools such as Kubernetes and Tekton provide opportunities for elastic compute and integration with clinical systems.
 The personas differ based on those who are more interested in using cloud-native workflows, or interoperability.

 #### **Persona 1**: Research Scientist
-* Role Description: A researcher who designs and interprest MRI analysis pipelines, but needs portability across systems with varying compute environments (e.g., SLURM, YAML, Argo Workflow, or ChRIS), especially when the system does not natively support Tekton.
+* Role Description: A researcher who designs and interprets MRI analysis pipelines, but needs portability across systems with varying compute environments (e.g., SLURM, YAML, Argo Workflow, or ChRIS), especially when a collaborator'ss system does not natively support Tekton.

 Key characteristics:
 * Skilled in medicine, not Linux pipelines